Wells Fargo $325 Checking + $225 Savings Account Bonuses

 A common question is what to do with a big pile of cash that you’re waiting to deploy shortly (plan to buy a house soon, just sold your house, just sold your business, legal settlement, inheritance).
 My usual advice is to keep things simple and take your time.
 If not a savings account, then put it in a flexible short-term CD under the FDIC limits until you have a plan.

 • No Penalty CDs offer a fixed interest rate that can never go down, but you can still take out your money (once) without any fees if you want to use it elsewhere.
+Raisin has a 5-month No Penalty CD at 5.40% APY with $1 minimum deposit and 30-day minimum hold time.
 CIT Bank has a 11-month No Penalty CD at 4.90% APY with a $1,000 minimum deposit.
 Ally Bank has a 11-month No Penalty CD at 4.55% APY for all balance tiers.
-Marcus has a 13-month No Penalty CD at 4.50% APY with a $500 minimum deposit.
+Marcus has a 13-month No Penalty CD at 4.70% APY with a $500 minimum deposit.
 Consider opening multiple CDs in smaller increments for more flexibility.

 Money market mutual funds + Ultra-short bond ETFs*